vishal02376/ai-notes-manager-frontend/README.md

 - Each note shows its Created date, or its Updated date once it has been edited
 - Loading and error messages

-## Note

-In development, React Strict Mode runs effects twice, so the notes request may appear twice in the Network tab.
-This does not happen in a production build.